qig123/pdf_trans/mybook/Part III_ Alternative Programming Models/Chapter 14_ Scripting Languages.md

 Perl 5

 Object support in Perl 5 boils down to two main things: (1) a “blessing” mecha- nism that associates a reference with a package, and (2) special syntax for method calls that automatically passes an object reference or package name as the ini- tial argument to a function.
 While any reference can in principle be blessed, the usual convention is to use a hash, so that ﬁelds can be named as shown in Exam- ple 14.63.

+7 More extensive features, currently under design for Perl 6, will not be covered here.

 ![Figure 14.19 Object-oriented programming...](images/page_791_vector_277.png)
 *Figure 14.19 Object-oriented programming in Perl.
 Blessing a reference (object) into package Integer allows Integer’s functions to serve as the object’s methods.*